beetbox/beets/docs/plugins/chroma.rst

 your ``plugins:`` line.
 With that, beets will use fingerprinting the next time you run ``beet import``.

+You can also use ``beet fingerprint`` to fingerprint the tracks already imported without fingerprints.
+(You can provide a query to fingerprint a subset of your library).

 .. _submitfp:

 Submitting Fingerprints